 We acquire our new vehicle inventory from automobile manufacturers.
 Automobile manufacturers allocate products among their dealerships based primarily on historical sales volume and planned future sales.
-We have a team of new vehicle inventory analysts that monitor dealership ordering process (including quantity by model and trim level), inventory stocking levels for in-transit and landed units, inventory turnover and projected days' supply.
+We monitor dealership ordering process (including quantity by model and trim level), inventory stocking levels for in-transit and landed units, inventory turnover and projected days' supply.
 We believe that our new vehicle analysts provide a valued service to our dealers to prevent ordering which may result in excess supply of vehicles as a result of improper models and trim levels.

 We finance our inventory purchases through floorplan financing provided by The Bank of Nova Scotia ("Scotiabank"), Canadian Imperial Bank of Commerce ("CIBC"), Royal Bank of Canada ("RBC"), VW Credit Canada Inc. ("VCCI"), BMW Financial Services Canada ("BMW Financial") and Toronto-Dominion Bank ("TD").
 Subject to floorplan limitations imposed by our lenders and our internally imposed days of supply guidelines, inventory selection and management occurs at the franchised automobile dealer level.
+Where appropriate, inventory selection and management would be coordinated amongst dealers of the same region.